larsgrefer/dart-sass-java/README.md

 ## Advanced usage with `WebJars`

-WebJars is a project amed to provide client-side libraries distributions as Maven dependency.
+WebJars is a project aimed to provide client-side libraries distributions as Maven dependency.
 Using classpath URLs we can read SCSS files directly from our WebJars dependency.
 For example let's say we are using the WebJars dependency for Bootstrap 5.1.3:

 ```
 <dependency>